CookieJarApps/scw-web-ext/README.md

 # Web-ext

-Mozilla's web-ext command line tool with added support for SmartCookieWeb Preview.
+Mozilla's web-ext command line tool with added support for SmartCookieWeb Preview and unnecessary code for desktop Firefox removed.

 ## Documentation